DACA on the brink

 Several of the sources cautioned the decision would not be final until it is announced, which the White House has said will be Tuesday.

-Two of the sources familiar with the matter said there was a meeting at the White House on Sunday to talk about the decision, which is expected to be very controversial.
+Two of the sources familiar with the matter said there was a meeting at the White House on Sunday to talk about the decision, which was first reported by Politico.

+Some Republicans have implored Trump in recent days to keep the program going as Congress works on a solution for the sympathetic population -- who in most cases know no other home than America.

+House Speaker Paul Ryan said in a radio interview Friday that he hoped Trump wouldn't end the program but that he believed Congress needed to come up with a fix.
+His view was echoed by several Senate Republicans, including Utah Sen. Orrin Hatch and Arizona Sen. Jeff Flake.

-Trump has gone back and forth on the program.
+Trump, himself, has gone back and forth on the program.
 During the campaign, he pledged to immediately rescind the Obama administration policy, which just marked its fifth anniversary.
 But upon taking office, he spoke of the sympathy he had for the "Dreamers" covered under DACA and said it was a "very, very hard" decision that he faced.

 Trump said on Friday, "We love the Dreamers."
 He has also said in the past he would treat the issue "with heart."